PDF in progress...

 Storage Location Options

-• Root cellars or basement areas - naturally cool and often more humid (ideal for certain vegetables)
+• Root cellars or basement areas - naturally cool and often more humid (ideal for certain vegetables like potatoes and root crops)

 • Pantries - convenient but temperature control can be challenging